-Former Treasurer Rosie Rios became an Accidental Educator, Historian and Feminist as one of the longest serving senior Treasury officials in the Obama Administration starting with her time on the Treasury/Federal Reserve Transition Team at the height of the financial crisis in 2008.
-She continues her work to empower the next generation of leadership as a Visiting Scholar at the Radcliffe Institute for Advanced Study and focuses on evolving our culture one Millennial/post-Millennial at a time.
+Former Treasurer Rosie Rios became an educator, historian and feminist as one of the longest serving senior Treasury officials in the Obama Administration starting with her time on the Treasury/Federal Reserve Transition Team at the height of the financial crisis in 2008.
+She continues her work to empower the next generation of leadership, focusing on evolving our culture one millennial/post-millennial at a time.

 Rosie is a graduate of Harvard University and was selected as the first Latina in Harvard’s 385-year history to have a portrait commissioned in her honor.
 Her portrait was officially unveiled at Winthrop House in May of 2019.
 She currently serves on the board of American Family Insurance, Ripple, Fidelity Charitable Trust, the Schlesinger Council at Harvard, and the Advisory Committee for Artemis Real Estate Partners.
 She was previously a Trustee with the Alameda County Employees Retirement Association (ACERA).
 In 2019, she was appointed as a member of America 250, the Congressional Commission to commemorate the 250th Anniversary of the nation’s founding in 2026.
 She serves on the Executive Committee and is the Chair of the Finance and Audit Committees and is leading the strategic planning process.
 Her personal passion includes serving as Founder and CEO of EMPOWERMENT 2026, an initiative that facilitates the physical recognition of historical American women.
 Its first project, Teachers Righting History, recognizes historical American women in classrooms across the country.
 She has also launched Notable Women, an Augmented Reality educational initiative in collaboration with Google.
 In August 2020 she was honored as one of USA Today’s Women of the Century.